Lucy-Mckenzie/Lucy-Mckenzie/README.md

 # Hi I'm Lucy 👋
-I'm a creative Software Developer specializing in React, Typescript, and Node.js.
-I currently live in New Zealand but will migrate to Australia, my home country, in early January.
-I love to creating intuitive, efficient, and minimalistic applications.
+I'm a creative Software Developer with a relentless drive to innovate and design minimalistic applications.
+I currently live in New Zealand but will migrate for the right opportunity.

 ## About me 🌱
 Recently I completed a 17-week intensive boot camp at Dev Academy, here I developed a strong understanding of modern technologies, working in a real-world environment, and Agile methodologies.
 I'm driven by my excitement of creating, problem-solving and designing, fueled by my intuitive approach to tackling challenges.